 Is it Illegal to Collect Rainwater in Texas?

-The legality of collecting rainwater in Texas depends on the county you live in.
+The legality of collecting rainwater in Texas actually depends on the county you live in.

-For instance, Texas lets people buy rain harvesting equipment free of sales tax, and it’s against the law for homeowners’ associations there to prohibit rainwater collection.
-A few states in the western U.S. have traditionally outlawed rain harvesting altogether.
+That said, while Texas allows rain water harvesting in some counties, a few states in the western U.S. have traditionally outlawed rain harvesting altogether.
 The reasoning is that rainwater eventually makes its way into streams, rivers, and other water sources to which various individuals possess legal claims.
 In many cases, those claims go back generations.

-Prospectors originated the idea that landowners can’t do what they want with the water on their premises.
-When miners dug canals during the 1800s, they were entitled to all of the water ― and gold particles ― that flowed through them.
+Fun fact: When miners dug canals during the 1800s, they were entitled to all of the water ― and gold particles ― that flowed through them.
+It wasn’t until later that prospectors originated the idea that landowners can’t do what they want with the water on their premises.

 What is Rainwater Harvesting?

-Rainwater harvesting is the process of collecting rainwater through a harvesting or collection system, which can involved barrels, buckets, or other containers to hold the water.
+Rainwater harvesting is the process of collecting rainwater through a harvesting or collection system, often using rain gutters, as well as barrels, buckets, or other containers to hold the water.

 Dating back to ancient Rome, the idea of collecting rainwater began when wealthier households were designed with atriums that had shallow pools built into the floor.
 The pools were meant to collect rainwater to help fill the city’s water supply.
 Since then, there have been many adaptations on how to harvest rainwater all over the world.

-In the United States, rainwater is usually harvested from building roofs and stored in tanks designed for holding all the water.
+In the United States, rainwater is usually harvested from building roofs and stored in tanks designed for holding it.
 You will usually find rainwater harvesting in states that don’t receive a lot of rainfall annually or that are in a state of drought.
 Having a rainwater harvesting system in place helps to supplement the water use throughout the dryer seasons of the year.

-Collecting rainwater can help conserve resources and can keep costs down.
-There are many benefits to consider when catching rainwater.
+Collecting rainwater can help conserve resources and can keep energy costs down.
+In addition to catching rainwater, it also…

 - Reduces stormwater runoff